ekatwood/token_mint/README.md

 The website keeps 2% of the token supply minted, and it is automatically staked to Solana blockchain.

 A big worry for users in the blockchain space is a 'rug pull' event.
-That happens when the people in charge or the project reserve too much of the token supply for people early in the project.
+That happens when the people in charge of the project reserve too much of the token supply for people early in the project.
 The token goes live, and they sell a huge amount of tokens, causing the price to dip down considerably.

 token-mint.io only keeps 2% of tokens as a fee, which would not really affect the price if they were sold.